revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

 With the help of ACID operations, HIVE can perform a CRUD operation.
-We should have some minimum requirements for the CRUD operation using ACID properties in Hive.
-We always need to enable the properties in Hive to be used CRUD operation.
+We should have some minimum requirements for the CRUD operation using ACID properties in Hive.We always need to enable the properties in Hive to be used CRUD operation.

 <details markdown="1"><summary> Explanation </summary>